What Is the Securities Transfer Tax (STT) in South Africa?

 What is The Exemption for STT?

 In most practical cases, there is no exemption from Securities Transfer Tax in South Africa.
 However, under Section 8 of the Securities Transfer Tax Act, 2007 (Act No. 25 of 2007), you may be exempt from paying STT if the transfer arises as part of a collateral arrangement.
 This cannot last longer than 12 months, however.
-Additionally, you can transfer shares within the same company group without attracting STT.
+Additionally, you can transfer shares with in the same company group without attracting STT.
 This specifically allows for corporate restructuring without an undue tax burden.

 How is Crypto Trading Taxed in South Africa?